TheThingsArchive/ttn/simulators/gateway/FORWARDER.md

 This way, the forwarder is nothing more than a forwarder while the handling logic is under the control of a separated entity.

+When a downlink datagram is received it is stored unless it does not reflect a valid semtech Packet (i.e., a `PUSH_ACK`, `PULL_ACK` or `PULL_RESP` with valid data).
+Any other data received by the forwarder is ignored.

 ### Interfaces

 ```go